Age-Friendly Health Systems

 Arthur’s providers at the VA in Salt Lake City are working to get him back to his favorite pastime – fishing in Alaska.

-This map shows hospitals, practices, and nursing homes recognized by the Institute for Healthcare Improvement as Age-Friendly Health Systems Participants:
+This map shows hospitals, practices, nursing homes and other health care sites recognized by the Institute for Healthcare Improvement as part of the Age-Friendly Health Systems movement:

 Rapid Growth

-IHI has recognized 3,546 hospitals, practices and long-term care organizations as Age-Friendly Health Systems Participants and Committed to Care Excellence as of January 2024.
+IHI has recognized 5,916 hospitals, practices and long-term care organizations as Age-Friendly Health Systems Participants and Committed to Care Excellence as of April 2026.
+A spreadsheet of all recognized Age-Friendly Health Systems across levels, including addresses, is available on the IHI website.

 Age-Friendly Health Systems action communities, led by IHI and AHA, test the 4Ms Framework in hospital and ambulatory settings, sharing learnings in a virtual community.